-What Makes an Assault Charge Aggravated?
+What Makes an Assault Crime Aggravated?

 Most people think of assault as a violent physical attack.
 In Arkansas, however, battery refers to offensive or illegal physical contact while assault refers to the act of creating apprehension of imminent physical injury, such as waving your fist in someone’s face.